briatte/marsad/README.md

 ## DEMO

+Click to view the amendment cosponsorship network of the entire Constitution:

 [![](plots/demo.png)](http://briatte.org/marsad/)

-> Click image to view amendment cosponsorships on the entire Constitution.
+> Based on data up to July 12, 2014.

 ## HOWTO